study of art and design involves conceptual, historical, theoretical,

 of required materials.
 There are additional materials that all students

-items separately from a local or on-line art store.
+items from the bookstore, a local or on-line art store.

 Art History Courses